dn0rmand/project-euler-tools/README.md

 ```

 ## fibonacci
-Calculate the fibonacci value of a number with modulo, using matrix.
+Calculates the fibonacci value of a number with modulo, using matrix.

 ```javascript
 const { fibonacci } = require('@dn0rmand/project-euler-tools');